Birth Injury Claims

 In most cases, birth injury claims can be resolved without the need for a court hearing through methods such as negotiation, mediation and arbitration.
 However, it is possible you may need to attend court in order to achieve a settlement.
 If there are limitations on your ability to appear in court e.g. due to a health condition, you may be able to give evidence in writing or via video link.

-Start a birth injury claims today
+Contact us about a birth injury claim today

 If you or your child has suffered from a birth injury contact one of our specialist clinical negligence solicitors today who will be happy to arrange an initial free consultation.